pearlynhsng/pearlynhsng.github.io/_pages/about.md

 ...and if you made it this far
 ======
 ...then congratulations!
 I reward you by linking you to this [PhD simulator](https://research.wmz.ninja/projects/phd/index.html).
 Disclaimer: I did not make this game.
-I just love the concept and think it's funny! :relaxed:
+I just love the concept and think it's funny!